Migrating Data From Arc to the Isilon archival storage

-This guide provides several tools for migrating data from the legacy Shamu HPC environment to the new Arc HPC environment.
-In some cases, it may be easier and more efficient to bundle your data prior to moving to ARC.
+This guide provides several tools for migrating data from the Arc HPC environment to the Isilon archival storage.
+In some cases, it may be easier and more efficient to bundle your data prior to moving to the Isilon.
 Those options are discussed below.

-For both Shamu and Arc, Secure Shell (SSH) is used to access each system.
+Secure Shell (SSH) is used to access the Arc HPC environment.
 Users use their UTSA Active Directory (AD) account credentials to gain access.

 Server Hostname: arc.utsa.edu